medusa-project/medusa-glacier/README.md

 - error_message: If the status is failure then this may be returned to give information.
 - action: The originally requested action
 - parameters: A JSON object with parameters appropriate to the request.
-For example, on a request for uploading a directory we would return the archive id.
+For example, on a request for uploading a directory we would return the archive ids.

-Note that for certain errors (e.g. if the request isn't parsable as JSON) it may not be possible to return some of these things.
+Note that for certain errors (e.g. if the request isn't parseable as JSON) it may not be possible to return some of these things.

 upload_directory action:

 - Incoming parameters:

-  - directory - this is the absolute path to the directory to upload.
-The server will tar it (putting the tarball in the same directory that the upload directory is in), upload it, and then delete the tar.
+  - directory - this is the path relative to the cfs root to be uploaded.
+The server will tar it, upload it, and then delete the tar.
   - description - the text that should go in the description field when uploading to Glacier.
 The strictly encoded base64 version of this must be less than 1024 characters (the server will take what it receives and encode it as base64 using Ruby's standard library Base64.strict_encode64).
+  - date (optional) - if this is present then only files with mtime equal to or later than the given date will be uploaded.
+Otherwise all files will be.

 And:

 - Outgoing parameters:

-  - archive_id - this is the archive id as returned by Amazon Glacier.
+  - archive_ids - these are the archive ids as returned by Amazon Glacier, in a JSON array.
+Note that at present we only handle directories that are small enough to fit into a single amazon upload, about 40TB (a little less in practice because of the tar overhead), so this will always have one element only.